The Key to Running a Successful Online Meeting Every Time

 2. Assign jobs

-Giving each employee something specific to do reduces the risk that they’ll zone out.
+Giving each employee a specific task reduces the risk of them zoning out.
 Rotate responsibility for taking minutes or using an app to collect questions.
 Ask staff members to prepare brief presentations on subjects related to their responsibilities and expertise.

 Usually, one person will be the primary facilitator.
 It’s their job to keep the conversation on track and ensure everyone gets a chance to speak.
-Recording meeting minutes and ensuring the meeting is recorded can also be delegated to the facilitator; however, taking advantage of meeting recording software and allowing another person to take notes is much easier and more efficient.
+Recording meeting minutes and ensuring the meeting is recorded can also be delegated to the facilitator; however, using meeting recording software and allowing another person to take notes is much easier and more efficient.

 3. Stick to the agenda